Nonconforming Product Management – Common Mistakes to Avoid

 Red Rabbit Consumed by the System

 The Red Rabbit, a negative control sample, has one task – to test the alertness of the process.
 The problem arises when it’s stored in the same place as nonconforming products.
 The result?
 Someone doesn’t recognize it, assumes it’s scrap, and discards it – and that’s it.
 At a crucial moment, we have no way to verify if the detection system is functioning.
-Then comes the surprise when something slips through the line.

 This is a typical case of thinking: “It’s just a part – why all the fuss?”
 However, the Red Rabbit isn’t an ordinary component – it’s a tool for verifying the entire process.
 Losing it or confusing it with a nonconforming product can mean missing actual errors.